d-002/black-border-around-game/README.md

 At this point, only `pygame.draw`, `pygame.display` are rewritten, and you need to manually import each submodule.

 I may have missed a function, and something like `get_at()` might not work as expected.
-Let me know this issue then so that I can fix it.
+Let me know this issue so that I can fix it.